Exclusive - Politics stymie China's EU aid offer

 "I don't like all this talk of Europe begging China for help, because Europe has the resources to solve its own problems if it can find the political will," the source said.

-China's leaders, meanwhile, must show their citizens that giving some of the country's $3.2 trillion (2.00 trillion pound) in foreign exchange reserves to Europe is a good thing -- especially given the country's exposure to the 36 percent decline in the nominal value of the U.S. dollar over the last decade.
+China's leaders, meanwhile, must show their citizens that giving some of the country's $3.2 trillion (2.01 trillion pounds) in foreign exchange reserves to Europe is a good thing -- especially given the country's exposure to the 36 percent decline in the nominal value of the U.S. dollar over the last decade.

 While China's top officials are not popularly elected, public criticism can sometimes expose a senior leader to attack by other factions in the Communist Party leadership.